abhishekdipu/notes-redux/notes/3_redux_with_react/8. mapDispatchToProps in detail/info.md

 ## NB:

-- some we want to pass only mapDispatchToProp but not mapStateToProp in connect methods then we do like this
+- sometime we want to pass only mapDispatchToProp but not mapStateToProp in connect methods then we do like this

 ```js
 export default connect(null, mapDispatchToProp)(ShowItem);